Physis21/fisticuffs/README.md

 ## Differences with respect to tutorial
 - Walk takes place of Dash
 - frame function is _frame, to not be redundant with frame var

+## Progression
+- Part 4, 21:00
+- Check why we fall through floor after jumping, check raycasts which may be different in godot 4